mreckah/Click_Streams_Pipeline/README.md

+Got it!
+Here’s a cleaned-up version keeping the **screens references** in each part but removing the detailed config instructions:

+---

 # Click Streams Pipeline – Real-Time Click Counter

 This project implements a Kafka Streams application that counts user clicks in real time using Spring Boot, with Prometheus metrics and Grafana visualization.